 Ports of Ayr and Troon celebrate delivery of new Scottish-built pilot vessel

-The ports of Ayr and Troon have welcomed the delivery of a new £700,000 Scottish-built 12.75m pilot vessel, ABP said in its press release.
+ABP says the ports of Ayr and Troon have welcomed the delivery of a new £700,000 Scottish-built 12.75m pilot vessel.

 Named ‘Scotia’ after suggestions were voted on by local ABP employees, she was unveiled at a naming ceremony at the Port of Troon.